 Prevention of brown marks

-Not all brown marks can be prevented.
+Not all brown marks on the skin can be prevented.
 Careful sun protection will reduce the number of new solar lentigines.
-Staying out of the sun and using sun protective clothing is much more effective than sunscreens alone.
-Sunscreens must have high sun protection factor (SPF 50+), good broad spectrum cover against ultraviolet radiation (UVA), and should be applied liberally and frequently.
+Staying out of the sun and using sun-protective clothing is much more effective than using sunscreens alone.
+Sunscreens must have a high sun-protection factor (SPF 50+) and good broad-spectrum cover, and they should be applied liberally and frequently.